 “The day before he died I sent him a text, it’s the last text on his mobile, and it just says John 3:16,” says Akshay.
 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

-This feature was made possible thanks to reader contributions via the Spinoff Longform Fund.
+This feature was made possible thanks to reader contributions via Spinoff Members.
+See here for more.